 The San Diego Zoo is located in the northwestern corner of Balboa Park, near the San Diego Museum of Art.
 Parking is plentiful and free, but note that lots can fill on weekends.
 Once inside, you can walk, take a bus, or take the Skyfari cable car to easily get around the zoo.

 The zoo is open daily, typically from 9am to 5 or 6pm depending on the season.
 The best time to visit is in the morning, when the animals are most active.
 Feedings often also take place at this time.
 To avoid crowds, try to visit on a weekday.

-Stop first at the San Diego Zoo visitor center to pick up a map.
-Highlights of the zoo include the Tiger River bioclimatic exhibit, which realistically recreates an Asian rainforest environment, and Gorilla Tropics, which does the same with an African rainforest.
-The koalas and the rare giant pandas are also popular, so is Absolutely Apes, which has orangutans and siamangs climbing in lush forests.
-Finally, don’t miss the African Rock Kopje, where klipspringers (small antelopes) clamber about rocks.
+Highlights include the Tiger River bioclimatic exhibit, which realistically re-creates an Asian rain forest environment, and Gorilla Tropics, which does the same with an African rain forest.
+The koalas are some of the most popular animals to see—and the zoo says theirs is the largest colony outside of Australia.
+Polar bears and rare giant pandas are other favorites, as is the Absolutely Apes habitat, which has orangutans and siamangs climbing in lush forests.
+Finally, don’t miss the African Rock Kopje, where klipspringers (small antelopes) dash around the rocky landscape.